piowit/piowit/README.md

 Now, I'm deeply immersed in full-stack and backend development.
 My expertise primarily lies in Ruby, Ruby on Rails, Hotwire, and JavaScript.
 I'm passionate about the benefits of TDD and CI/CD, and I'm always eager to learn more each day.

-Currently, I'm working alongside some incredibly talented folks at [Visuality](https://github.com/visualitypl) and [ReactPoland](https://github.com/ReactPoland).
+Currently, I'm working alongside some incredibly talented folks at [Visuality](https://github.com/visualitypl).

 A few fun facts about me:

 - 🌍 I have an insatiable wanderlust and love traveling the world in unconventional ways.
-- 🐶 I'm a die-hard dog lover.
+- 🐶 I'm a die-hard dog lover, but stray cat named Breena owner 🐈.
 - 🎸 In my free time, you might find me strumming a tune on my guitar.
 - 🌱 Gardening brings me peace, and I love taking care of my plants.
-- 🚗 I enjoy tweaking and fixing cars.
+- 🚗 I enjoy tweaking and fixing cars and motorcycles.
 - 🧠 I’m currently deepening my understanding of JavaScript.
 - 👯 I’m open to collaborating on anything intriguing!
 - 📚 Teaching is another passion of mine.
 Lately, I've been investing my efforts to train an enthusiastic super junior developer: my wife, [Kaja](https://github.com/kajawitek).